We're updating our terminology in Jira

 2. Choose from recent items or type to search.

-3. Optionally, filter the search results by choosing a project or issue assignee.
+3. Optionally, filter the search results by choosing a project or an assignee of a work item.

-4. Select an item or continue to View all issues (press enter on your keyboard).
+4. Select an item or continue to View all work items (press enter on your keyboard).

-Before you start typing, the quick search shows recent items you’ve worked with, like issues, projects, boards, queues, and filters.
+Before you start typing, the quick search shows recent items you’ve worked with, like work items, projects, boards, queues, and filters.

-Quick search scours for keywords, which are often first found in the Summary, Description or any text field of an issue.
+Quick search scours for keywords, which are often first found in the Summary, Description or any text field of a work item.
 To broaden your search results, opt for advanced search.
 Read more.

 You can perform this action with your keyboard via Jira’s command palette.
 Use command + K (for Mac) or Ctrl + K (for Windows) to open the command palette while you’re in Jira.
 Read more about Jira’s command palette